guinmoon/LLMFarm/README.md

 | [RWKV-4 "Raven"](https://huggingface.co/BlinkDL/rwkv-4-raven)                      | RWKV      | 3B       |                                                                                                             | in dev                  | ok    |

 Models must be maintained by [ggml](https://github.com/ggerganov/ggml) after [#154](https://github.com/ggerganov/ggml/pull/154).

-Currently, loading 7B models on a real iOS device causes a `bad alloc error`, while in the simulator everything works without problems.
-It may be necessary to add extended-memory to solve the problem.

 The application operates in sandbox mode and places the added models in the "models" directory.